Table of Contents hide

 - Allow users from same AWS account, another AWS account, or externally authenticated users (either through any corporate authentication service or through Google, Facebook etc) to use IAM roles to specify the permissions which can then be assumed by them

 - A role can be defined that specifies what permissions the IAM users in the other account are allowed, and from which AWS accounts the IAM users are allowed to assume the role

 - Change your own passwords and access keys regularly and enforce it through a strong password policy.
 So even if a password or access key is compromised without your knowledge, you limit how long the credentials can be used to access your resources

 - Access keys allows creation of 2 active keys at the same time for an user.
 These can be used to rotate the keys.

-- Use the Credential report that lists all IAM users in the account and status of their various credentials, including passwords, access keys, and MFA devices and usage pattern to figure out what can be removed
+- Use the IAM Credential report that lists all IAM users in the account and the status of their various credentials, including passwords, access keys, and MFA devices and usage patterns to figure out what can be removed

 - Passwords and access keys that have not been used recently might be good candidates for removal.